Archive Sensory Overload in Children: Early Recognition and Support

 Parental controls can be found in the settings of your child’s operating system.
 To find out more about these default parental controls check out our resources below:

 Instead of primitive, though useful, parental controls, you can use third-party parental control apps like Safes.
 Many of the features mentioned above can’t be found in default parental control settings though they can be found in Safes.
 Also, with a third-party app like Safes, you can manage your child’s device across multiple platforms including iOS and Android.
+Feel free to sign up for a 14-day free trial and experience Safes’ advanced features without needing a credit card.

 Combining effective parental controls with other strategies, such as creating sensory-friendly physical environments and establishing routines, forms a comprehensive support system for children that experience atypical development.